 migrationBuilder.AddColumn<string>( name: "Name", table: "Customer", nullable: true); migrationBuilder.Sql( @" UPDATE Customer SET Name = FirstName + ' ' + LastName; "); migrationBuilder.DropColumn( name: "FirstName", table: "Customer"); migrationBuilder.DropColumn( name: "LastName", table: "Customer");

-Adding a new migration warns when an operation is scaffolded that may result in data loss (like dropping a column).
-Be sure to especially review these migrations for accuracy.
+The migration scaffolding process warns when an operation might result in data loss (like dropping a column).
+If you see that warning, be especially sure to review the migrations code for accuracy.

 Apply the migration to the database using the appropriate command.

 Sometimes it's useful to add a migration without making any model changes.
-In this case, adding a new migration creates an empty one.
+In this case, adding a new migration creates code files with empty classes.
 You can customize this migration to perform operations that don't directly relate to the EF Core model.
 Some things you might want to manage this way are: